Phoenix (Burning Man installation)

 Ukrainian Phoenix was Ukraine’s first-ever ritual burn art installation at the annual Burning Man festival held in Black Rock City, Nevada, in August 2023.
-Conceived and built by a collective of Ukrainian artists and volunteers, the work took the form of a monumental phoenix rising from a fractured Tryzub (the Ukrainian trident), symbolizing national rebirth amid wartime devastation.
+Conceived and built by a collective of Ukrainian artists and volunteers, the work took the form of a monumental phoenix rising from a fractured Tryzub (the Ukrainian trident), symbolizing national revival amid wartime devastation.

 Background

 In early 2023, as Russia’s full-scale invasion of Ukraine entered its second year, a group of Ukrainian expatriates and supporters sought to bring international attention to the country’s resilience through participation in one of the world’s most renowned countercultural art events.
 The idea evolved into creating a large-scale sculpture blending national iconography with Burning Man’s ethos of radical self-expression and communal effort.

 Design and construction

 Artists Oleksiy Sai and Bohdana Kosmina led the design and construction of the Phoenix installation.
-The work comprised two main elements: a 40-foot-wide skeletal Tryzub base and a 60-foot-tall phoenix figure made from sustainably sourced steel and locally harvested pinewood The artists incorporated LED lighting and programmable pyrotechnics to animate the sculpture during the nightly “burn” ritual.
+The work comprised two main elements: a 40-foot-wide skeletal Tryzub base and a 60-foot-tall phoenix figure made from sustainably sourced steel and locally harvested pinewood.
+The artists incorporated LED lighting and programmable pyrotechnics to animate the sculpture during the nightly “burn” ritual.
 Engineering teams from Kyiv and Reno collaborated on wind-load simulations to ensure stability in the playa’s notorious winds.